corshunov/kandula-cli/README.md

   | shutting-down | red underlined     |
   | terminated    | red                |

+  Instances can be filtered by state with option `-s` (`--state`).
+In order to specify several states, use the option several times (e.g. `kancli get-instances -s running -s stopped`).

 - start-instances
   Allows to start instances that are in stopped state.
 Instances in other states are ignored.